 There have been at least half a dozen times in my life where I’ve come crazy close to dying.
 I won’t go in to all of them, but here are a couple that continue to prove – to me – that God is real and active in my life.

 First, in 2008, I was in an auto accident that put me in physical, occupational, and vision therapy for almost a year.
 If I hadn’t looked over at my daughter at just the right moment, I’d have stepped on the gas pedal as soon as the light changed.
 And that two or three seconds meant the guy who blew through his red light would have hit my door instead of the fender.
 At fifty-five miles per hour, the odds are better than good I wouldn’t have survived.

 And then there was what happened last year.
-If you’re new here and have a minute, you can read about it by clicking here: The Unluckiest Girl On the Planet?
+If you’re new here and have a minute (or few), you can read about it by clicking here: The Unluckiest Girl On the Planet?

 I’ll add a couple more things really quick.
 These are from a time when money was so tight I could make a penny not only cry, but beg for mercy.
 These were both during the same difficult summer.
 It might not seem like they would fall under the category of miracles, but to me they did.